 This technique does not require special skills or implementation of a precise technique.
 Moreover, it enables up double the amount of blood to be collected relative to other techniques, thereby allowing for the use of fewer fish to obtain the needed amount of biological material.
 The technique has one critical step, which is that the blood samples be handled carefully as zebrafish blood can incur hemolysis very easily.
 The time delay between blood collection and centrifugation must be strictly limited.
-A 10-minute limit should prevent hemolysis, but, if the serum becomes hemolytic, the time between blood collection and centrifugation can be reduced.
-The speed of centrifugation can also be decreased to help avoid hemolysis.
-While the centrifugation can be slowed to a speed that still allows an efficient serum separation, it is important that the time of centrifugation not be increased.
+A 10-minute limit should prevent hemolysis.
+The speed and duration of centrifugation (0,5 g for 10 minutes) should also be strictly followed. .

 Other blood collection techniques were attempted before this technique was developed.
 However, the number of animals used was large and very small amounts of blood were collected from each fish.
 This new technique allowed the use of fewer animals, was demonstrated to be feasible with low skill level practitioners, and gave better results than other techniques in terms of the amount of blood collected from each fish.